nodejs/nodejs.org/CONTRIBUTING.md

 ## Creating Components

-The Node.js Website uses **React.js** as a Frontend Framework for the development of the Website.
+The Node.js Website uses **React.js** as a Frontend Library for the development of the Website.
 React allows us to create user interfaces with a modern take on Web Development.

 If you're unfamiliar with React or Web Development in general, we encourage a read before taking on complex issues and tasks as this repository is **not for educational purposes** and we expect you to have a basic understanding of the technologies used.